 Other natural spaces can offer us an opportunity for rest and replenishment, to regulate heightened emotions, or simply to “be with” nature.
 My role as therapist is to hold the boundaries of the session (confidentiality, ethical practice, time and place) to facilitate the client’s connection with the natural environment, not direct it and to accompany the client on a journey which moves inwards and outwards, traversing the past, present and possible futures, “walking through the story”.

-Outdoor Therapy Activity May Include;
+Psychodynamic in Nature Therapy May Include;

-Talking therapy or “walk and talk” therapy
+Talking therapy or “walk and talk” therapy; putting feelings and experiences into words

 Focussing on the client-therapist relationship, and relationship with nature